- Home /

 9 minute read

-Lane splitting on the other hand, is the act of moving at an unsafe speed of 30km/h or more past slow-moving or stationary vehicles.
+Lane splitting, on the other hand, is the act of moving at an unsafe speed of 30km/h or more past slow-moving or stationary vehicles.
+We’re often asked, ‘is lane splitting legal in NSW’ or ‘is lane splitting legal in WA’, for example.
 No matter what state you’re in lane splitting is illegal.

 Queensland

-In Queensland, lane filtering is only legal when you hold an open licence and:
+Lane filtering in QLD is only legal when you hold an open licence and:

 New South Wales

-In New South Wales, lane filtering is legal at speeds of up to 30km/h for fully licenced motorcyclists, where and when it is safe to do so.
+Lane filtering in NSW is legal at speeds of up to 30km/h for fully licenced motorcyclists, where and when it is safe to do so.

 Victoria